 Maybe you've received a document in PDF form and need to made changes or corrections.
 You' Or you might only have a file in PDF format, having deleted or lost the original (editable) document.
 In all of these situations, you need a PDF editor.

 However, here's the thing: free editors generally do not allow you to edit text.
-What they offer is the ability to erase (or 'whiteout') text and replace it with new text.
-Matching the font, both size and colour, but it's all you'll be able to do if you can't get hold of the original file used to create the PDF.
+What they usually offer is the ability to erase (or 'whiteout') text and replace it with new text.
+Matching the font, both size and colour, might be possible, but it's not the same as actually editing the original text.

 AbleWord is the only free PDF editor we're aware of that can import a PDF and make it completely editable.
 It's best when importing PDF files that were created in Word, but will attempt to replicate all PDF files.
 The end result won't look identical to the original but will be close.

 Foxit Reader is a lightweight alternative to Adobe Reader and many people prefer it.
-It's more than just a PDF reader though and it has a wide range of powerful tools.
+It's more than just a PDF reader, and has a wide range of powerful tools.
 You cannot edit the contents, but text can be struck through with a line and replaced by a pop-up note.

 PDF-XChange Viewer offers an almost identical set of features to Foxit Reader and it is useful for annotating in a similar manner with mark-up and highlighting.

 As long as your editing demands aren't too heavy, PDF Candy may be the quickest solution.
-It can convert PDFs to other formats, rotate them, split them, protect them and add watermarks.
+It can also convert PDFs to other formats, rotate them, split them, protect them and add watermarks.

 LibreOffice, the free Office alternative, is worth considering if you want to edit the text in a PDF file.
 It loads PDFs and it can cope with very large documents with hundreds of pages.
 The only snag is that each line of text is text box, which makes it awkward to edit large amounts of text.